decert-me/rareskills-solana-course/src/en/chapter_3.md

 When Anchor builds a Solana program, it creates an IDL (Interface Definition Language).

-This is stored in target/idl/anchor_function_tutorial.json.
-This file is called anchor_function_tutorial.json because anchor_function_tutorial is the name of the program.
+This is stored in `target/idl/anchor_function_tutorial.json`.
+This file is called `anchor_function_tutorial`.json because `anchor_function_tutorial` is the name of the program.
 Note that anchor converted the dashes to underscores!

 Let’s open it.